splunk/public-o11y-docs/apm/span-tags/index-span-tags.rst

 .. meta::
    :description: Learn how to use index tags to create Troubleshooting MetricSets that help you troubleshoot services with Splunk Observability Cloud.

-Thanks to Splunk APM's full-fidelity tracing, which captures every span from every trace, you can use span tags to break down services and inter-service calls along any characteristic or attribute associated with any given trace.
+Because Splunk APM offers full-fidelity tracing, which captures every span from every trace, you can use span tags or processes to break down services and inter-service calls along trace characteristics or attributes.
 This lets you customize data visualizations and metrics for your monitoring and troubleshooting requirements.

 To get additional value from a span tag or process, a Splunk APM administrator can run an action known as indexing, which enables additional analysis of the indexed span tag or process.
-One benefit of indexing is to get aggregated metrics, or MetricSets, across all spans that contain a specified indexed tag or process.
+One benefit of indexing is to get aggregated metrics, called MetricSets, across all spans that contain a specified indexed tag or process.

 What are MetricSets?
 =========================

 MetricSets are metric time series you can use to track the performance of specific metrics over time.
 To help you analyze your service performance, APM provides two kinds of MetricSets: Troubleshooting MetricSets and Monitoring MetricSets.
 Troubleshooting MetricSets are for high-cardinality troubleshooting while Monitoring MetricSets leverage the Infrastructure Monitoring platform for real-time monitoring and alerting.

-APM provides a collection of MetricSets by default, and you can index additional span tags or processes to generate additional Troubleshooting MetricSets, and optionally add additional custom dimensionalized Monitoring MetricSets.
-See :ref:`apm-MetricSets` for an overview of the types of MetricSets in APM and a list of the MetricSets you receive by default.
+APM provides a collection of MetricSets by default.
+You can also index additional span tags or processes to generate additional Troubleshooting MetricSets and optionally add custom dimensionalized Monitoring MetricSets.
+See :ref:`apm-MetricSets` for an overview of the types of MetricSets in APM and a list of the MetricSets available by default.

 Use this topic to learn how to index a span tag or process to generate Troubleshooting MetricSets.
 Then see :ref:`cmms` to learn how to add custom dimensionalized Monitoring MetricSets.